abinit/abinit/doc/mkdocs-tutorials/rf1.md

         1)    idir= 1    ipert=   1
         2)    idir= 1    ipert=   2

-Nothing mysterious : one of the two irreducible perturbations is for the Al atom, placed in a rather symmetric local site, and the other perturbation is for the As atom.
+Nothing mysterious: one of the two irreducible perturbations is for the Al atom, placed in a rather symmetric local site, and the other perturbation is for the As atom.

 The phonon frequencies, obtained by diagonalizing the dynamical matrix (where